Panama–Pacific International Exposition: Native American representation

 Willard Worden, Fraser's The End of the Trail by night at the PPIE.

 Native American culture was a topic of interest during the nine-month long exposition with multiple attractions dedicated to Native American life.
 The most popular attraction at the exposition that depicted Native American life is James Earle Fraser's statue The End of the Trail.
 Fraser's statue, which showed a Native American man slumped over on a horse, reflected the American idea at the time, that the Native American race was doomed for extinction.
 The exposition not only celebrated the completion of the Panama Canal, but also advances made by the American people, part of which were the conquests of indigenous people by Americans as well as Europeans.
 These celebrations over the Native community, can be seen through artworks such as The End of the Trail and The Pioneer or tributes to Francisco Pizarro and Hernán Cortés.
 In comparison to previous world fairs, the Panama–Pacific International Exposition showcased Native Americans more as nobles rather than savage people, but who were still inevitably destined to become extinct.
 These ideas were presented in plays, known as pageants, where Native Americans played small roles such as in "Catalonian dragoons, muleteers, and a tribe of Carmel Indians."
 While the demise of Native American people was a rhetoric created by fair organizers, scholars have argued that in reality, the Native persona was very present and did not reflect the idea that it was a disappearing civilization.
 Native Americans were in fact part of the fair, but also attended as visitors, performers, and workers.
 More recently, scholars have focused on Native representation in San Francisco's 1915 rival world fair, San Diego's 1915 Panama–California Exposition, that showed Native American life in a more anthropological light versus this American ideal.

 Women and gender roles

 During the Panama–Pacific International Exposition women were in charge of their own board, known as the Woman's Board of San Francisco's Panama–Pacific International Exposition.
+Phoebe A. Hearst served as the board's Honorary President, Mrs. F. G. Sanborn as President, and Mrs. Gaillard Stoney as Secretary.
 The board, also called the Board of Lady Managers, allowed women to take part in organizing different aspects of the fair and more importantly gave them the opportunity to have a campaigning platform for discussing women's rights and social issues.
 It was commonly argued that the fair celebrated male dominance over women by not providing a building for women.
 Also, men and women were depicted differently in artworks advertising the exposition.
 White women, specifically, were presented as caretakers while men as strong and powerful saviors, such as in the poster "13th Labor of Hercules."